sdgroopkund/Adherence_in_VIRAHEP_C/README.txt

 and psychological scores of patients that were divided into two groups based on their

-adherence patterns on week 3 of the regime. the finite_bootstrap.R file studies the
+adherence patterns on week 3 of the regime.
+The finite_bootstrap.R file studies the

 finite bootstrap performance of our proposed confidence bands of the estimated processes

 in the TPR model.
-The functions.
-R file contains several functions needed for
+The functions.R file contains several functions needed for

 the analyses, and the robustness_and_extra.R file contains certain additional analyses